bcgov/nr-broker/docs/dev_customize_connections.md

 });
 ```

-By default, NR Broker's documentation connections are defined.
+The initial install has generic documentation connections defined.